ernsheong/jonlinblog.com/source/blog/2014-07-28-regimented-christianity.markdown

 While I obtain some nuggets of spiritual insight, I am often left wanting.
 What I really seek is personal time to explore the Word in depth on my own.

 The other problem is that regimented Christianity assumes that everyone is on the same spiritual boat, and can maintain the same spiritual schedule in their lives.
-It is only for a certain competent Christian elites who can keep up (Ever heard of the phrase, "This church or fellowship is not for everyone"?).
+It is only for certain competent Christian elites who can keep up ("This church or fellowship is not for everyone.").
 The reality is that everyone is in different phases of their spiritual walk with God, with different personalities, dispositions, and careers.

 Still another problem is that regimented Christianity leaves one with little or no time for frivolous pursuits that give much color to life.